Her Majesty (song): General appraisal

 "Her Majesty" is the shortest Beatles song, at 23 seconds.
-Featuring at the end of Abbey Road as a coda, it is a hidden track: one of the first in history, according to the journalist Jude Rogers and Kenneth Womack.
-(Note: Kenneth Womack argues that the Beatles had previously experimented with hidden tracks on The White Album, which features the unlisted "Can You Take Me Back?".)
-The musicologist Walter Everett descrbes McCartney's piece as a "brief tongue-in-cheek music hall ditty," and Womack calls it a "gentle acoustic paean" to Elizabeth; McCartney, in fact, had copies of Abbey Road sent to her residence at Buckingham Palace.
+Featuring at the end of Abbey Road as a coda twenty seconds after "The End", (Note: The exact duration of the silence varies between different CD versions.) it is a hidden track: one of the first in history, according to several music writers.
+(Note: Kenneth Womack argues that the Beatles had previously experimented with hidden tracks on the White Album, which features the unlisted "Can You Take Me Back?".)
+Years later, "The End" inspired Kurt Cobain to place "Endless, Nameless", an impromptu cacophany of guitar sounds and screams recorded during a frustrating session, as a hidden track at Nevermind's end.
+(Note: The music author Chuck Crisafulli writes in greater length about another reason for Cobain's choice: "CDs had been around for a while, but were just then starting to be derided as an artistically and aesthetically unsatisfying format.
+Cobain decided to bring a little vinyl-era playfulness into the digital age with 'Endless, Nameless', and it wasn't long before every self-respecting 'alternative' band was hiding a bonus track somewhere at the end of their CDs.")

+The musicologist Walter Everett describes McCartney's piece as a "brief tongue-in-cheek music hall ditty", (Note: The Beatles biographer Jonathan Gould similarly describes it as a "music-hall ditty".) the music writer Steve Hamelman considers it an "acoustic bagatelle", and Womack calls it a "gentle acoustic paean" to Elizabeth; McCartney, in fact, had copies of Abbey Road sent to her residence at Buckingham Palace.
 The musicologist Alan W. Pollack notes that it injects a tinge of humour in the album following the solemn, sentimental "The End", or, in the critic Tim Riley's words, "pulls the rug from beneath 'The End'."
-Riley, however, praises this effect as he thinks that "The End"'s grand orchestral closing would have sounded too pompous were it to conclude the album.
+Riley, however, appreciates this effect as he thinks that "The End"'s grand orchestral closing would have sounded too pompous were it to conclude the album.
+Continuing on the hidden track theme, Matthew Weiner of Stylus agrees that its hiddenness at the album's end works because "The End", which the band knew would be their very last recorded song, comes before it.
+Hamelman writes of "Her Majesty": "Meaning nothing, it says everything about the Beatles' irreverence, sense of scale, trust in accident, and faith in the listener to get the joke at the end of a career-long hard day's night."